bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Y-axis: Vitamin C content (milligrams per serving) Bubble size: Represents the number of servings per year of each fruit that were tested.

 An extra dimension could be included by using colors.
-For example you could add categorial data (ordinal data in this case) such as high vitamin B9 (folate) data points in green color, intermediate vitamin B9 content as orange dots and low vitamin B9 content in red.
+For example you could add categorical data (ordinal data in this case) such as high vitamin B9 (folate) data points in green color, intermediate vitamin B9 content as orange dots and low vitamin B9 content in red.

 ## Pivot charts